-You can also opt for day trip activities like hiking down to the cabins and heading to the waterfront for a lovely beach stroll.
+You can also opt for activities during your one day trip from Seattle, like hiking down to the cabins and heading to the waterfront for a lovely beach stroll.
 The waterfront is also home to the Center of Wooden Boats, which offers boat-building classes on the weekends.

 3. Visit Camano Commons